Tuxedo card review

 Starling Bank is another mobile-only bank, which you can manage through a mobile app.
 It focuses on being useful for customers who are frequently spending, sending or withdrawing money abroad.

-When you switch to Starling Bank, you’ll be granted separate accounts for euros and pounds.
+When you switch to Starling Bank, you can open separate accounts for euros and pounds.

 You’ll pay nothing to use your debit card overseas and you’ll be able to withdraw up to £300 a day overseas with no charges.

-Monese is another bank account, which is easy to set up and beneficial to use overseas.
+Monese is another account which is easy to set up and beneficial to use overseas.
 It prides itself on providing some of the best rates for international money transfers.
 There are also some generous limits on fee-free international purchases and ATM withdrawals with a Monese debit card.

 Everything is managed via the Monese smartphone app.
 The app also includes budgeting tools, transaction details and downloadable statements.